 Always be prepared!
 The scout’s motto is simple, but true.
 Being well prepared for your trek will make your time much more enjoyable, and you can focus on the wonders around you rather than your blistered feet!
 Here are a few tips to help you prepare for your trek.
-Starting on them sooner rather than later and doing them in small steps will make them much more manageable and less intimidating.

 1. Buy appropriate footwear and break your boots in.

-- Buy good quality socks (non cotton, moisture wicking socks such as Smartwool, Thorlos, Darn Tough, Woolrich etc…)
+- Buy good quality socks (non-cotton, moisture wicking socks such as Smartwool, Thorlos, Darn Tough, Woolrich etc…)

 - Remember: Your feet are your best friend.
 Happy feet, happy camper!

 - Start slowly and build your intensity, difficulty, and length of hikes.
 It is much better to start slowly and increase the difficulty gradually over several months than to wait to the last few weeks.

 - Wear what you will be wearing on the trail, especially if they are new items, so you know how they feel and can adjust anything that is irritating or doesn’t work.
 This includes your boots and the pack you will be carrying on the trail.

 - Go with a partner or a group.
 You won’t be able to cheat and going with someone else provides motivation and fun!